cbrwizard/cbrwizard.com/README.md

 ##Structure

-###/client
-Client related files and JS classes which get used only there.
+* /client - Client related files and JS classes which get used only there.

-####/scripts
-JS files.
+  * /scripts - JS files.

-#####/helpers
-Meteor related template helpers.
-Are called from controllers.
-Are named after templates.
+    * /helpers - Meteor related template helpers.

-#####/effects
-Static not-data related visual effect classes.
-Are called from controllers.
+    * /effects - Static not-data related visual effect classes.

-#####/lib
+    * /events - Meteor events for interactivity.
-Libraries which must be loaded immediately for a client, where folders are named after their usage.
+    * /lib - Libraries which must be loaded immediately for a client before other scripts.

-######/controllers
-Folder for a main routes file and route actions.
+      * /controllers - Folder for a main routes file and route actions.

-#######/actions
-Classes which define actions which are called on different routes.
+        * /actions - Actions which are called on different routes.

-#######/routes.js
-Iron Router links file, connects URLs to Controller classes.

-####/styles
+      * /seo - Contains helper classes for SEO.
-Stylus files for styling.
+  * /styles - Stylus files for styling.

-#####/blocks
-Folders for each type of BEM blocks, which contain Stylus files for each BEM block.
+    * /blocks - Folders for each type of BEM blocks, which contain a file for each BEM block.

-#####/lib
-Vendor styles.
+    * /lib - Vendor styles.

-#####/shared
-Folders with shared not BEM blocks styles, like text and structure.
+    * /shared - Folders with shared not BEM blocks styles, like text and structure.

-#####/support
-Folders with Stylus related data, like variables.
+    * /support - Folders with Stylus related data, like variables.

-####/templates
-Views and layouts in Jade, separated into partials where needed.
-Folders are named after controllers and pages, with some exceptions.
+  * /templates - Views and layouts in Jade, separated into partials where needed.

-###/i18n
-Locale files, every string should be used from here.
+* /i18n - Locale files, every string should be used from here.

-###/lib
-Shared between client and server scripts which are used in other parts.
+* /lib - Shared between client and server scripts which are used in other parts.

-####/config
-Different scripts and config objects which help app to function.

-####/collections
-MongoDB collections.
+  * /collections - MongoDB collections.

-####/schemas
-Validation SimpleSchema schemas for stores.

-####/lib/lib/lib/namespace/cbrw.js
+  * /config - Meteor startup functions.
-Declares a global namespace cbrw.
+  * /lib/.../lib/namespace/cbrw.js - Declares a global namespace.
 Is located so deeply so that Meteor loads it first.
-TODO: pray to FSM that modules support will be added to Meteor.

-###/public
-Images and other files with easy public access.

-###/server
+* /public - Place for images, robots.txt, etc.
-Server specific code.
+* /server - Server specific code.

-####/publications
+  * /db - Helper db-related functions.
-Meteor publications, which allow data to be used in client/presenters from lib/stores.
+  * /publications - Meteor publications, which allow data to be used in client/presenters from lib/stores.

-###/tests
-Jasmine client and server tests.
+##Thank you

+Suggestions are welcome!
+I hope that somebody finds this code useful.